What are the different types of cancer treatment?

 Common side effects include easily bruising, vomiting, nausea, hair loss, pain, etc. Late-developing and long-lasting side effects include kidney problems, infertility, risk of getting a second cancer, etc.

 Stem cell transplants are often for people who have previously received some form of treatment.
-It helps restore the blood-forming stem cells, as it can greatly decrease from high doses of radiation or chemotherapy.
+It helps restore the blood-forming stem cells, as these can greatly decrease from high doses of radiation or chemotherapy.

 There are three kinds of stem cell transplants, which are: